 From teen dealers selling counterfeit Xanax bars on social media to addicted college kids using the benzos to help with panic attacks or comedowns, VICE UK is investigating the rise of Britain's counterfeit Xanax use.
-Read more features in this series here and watch our new film about mental health and fake Xanax, "Xanxiety: The UK's Fake Xanax Epidemic" here.
+Read more features in this series here and watch our new film about mental health and fake Xanax, 'Xanxiety: the UK's Fake Xanax Epidemic' here.

 As an American, I can confidently say that my country has produced many, many cool things that all the British people I know (four) think are great.
-We’ve given the world writers such as Edgar Allan Poe and Emily Dickinson.
-We've given Films like Citizen Kane and Bonnie & Clyde.
-Electric light bulbs.
+We’ve given you writers such as Edgar Allan Poe and Emily Dickinson.
+Films like Citizen Kane and Bonnie & Clyde.
+Electric lightbulbs.
 The assembly line.
 Airplanes.
 Microchips.
 Ella Fitzgerald.
-The Wu-Tang Clan.
+Wu-Tang Clan.
 A gun culture that makes the whole knife attack thing seem inconceivably small by comparison.
 That one video of the cat playing the piano.
 I could go on, but my point is America's really big, and we have greatly contributed to your cultural enrichment.
 We’ve also given you Xanax.
 Which, uh, sorry about that.

 "Mother needs something today to calm her down / And though she's not really ill / There's a little yellow pill"